 While many prospective students will crave large campuses and the anonymity of a bustling student body, others will be attracted to the experience that a smaller institution can offer.

-The average number of students at an institution in the 2021 world’s best small universities ranking is 3,197.
+The average number of students at institutions in the 2022 best small universities ranking is 3,317.
 In contrast, the average number of students at an institution in THE’s main global ranking is 25,000.

 Students at a dozen of the smaller universities gave us an insight into their student life (see below), and it seems that this positive view of smaller schools is echoed by students from Paris to South Korea.

 Top 20 small universities in the world 2022

 1. California Institute of Technology (Caltech), United States

 Despite its tiny size, Caltech’s credentials are impressive.
 Not only has it managed to defend its position as the best small university in the world for another year, but it also places joint second in the overall World University Rankings.
 Not bad for an institution with just over 2,200 students.

 Caltech offers a range of science and technology programmes taught by world-renowned scholars, as well as high-end facilities such as its Jet Propulsion Laboratory.

 Attending Caltech provides the opportunity to join a group of award-winning alumni that includes 39 Nobel laureates.

 Caltech: ‘uniquely difficult but a wonderful place to study’